marsovich1995/MADevice/README.md

 ![alert image](images/alert.png)

-### On-Demand Status (`!status`)
+### On-Demand Status (`/status`)

-If you enter `/status` or `satatus_all` in the chat with the bot from the account you specified in `telegram_channel_id`.
+If you enter `/status` or `/satatus_all` in the chat with the bot from the account you specified in `telegram_channel_id`.
 You get an on-demand update across all servers (set in servers.json) and posted into Telegram rather than opening up multiple browsers to see the data.

 ![status image](images/status.png)